+In the desert his struggles against the passions and to attain all the virtues led to his illumination, which drew numerous monks and people to seek his guidance.
+The more people came, the more he tried to conceal himself.
+Since light cannot be concealed in darkness, however, wherever he went he was discovered.
 No longer able to find peace in the desert he set off for Constantinople in 428.
 During his voyage, he met his disciple Sechnuti, who was an Egyptian rower.
 During this voyage, their ship passed near Corinth where they stayed for seven years in cave.

 By 435, after seven years in Corinth, Patapios left his skete in the Geranian mountains to resume his journey to Constantinople taking with him the monk Sechnuti.
 In Constantinople, they secretly went to the Monastery of Blachernae, where he obtained a cell in the city wall.
 Patapios kept his identity a secret and resumed a life of strict fasting, vigil and prayer under the guise of a simple monk.

-After a life adorned with virtue and miracles, he died at the great age of eighty-three in 463 and was buried by his disciples in the Church of St. John the Baptist in Constantinople.
+After a life adorned with virtue and miracles, he died at the great age of eighty-three in 463 and was buried by his disciples in the Church of Saint John the Forerunner in Constantinople.

 Thou didst follow the divine call from thy youth, and illumine the world with the gifts of thy holy labours.
 Thou wast made glorious with the grace of dispassion, and dost heal various passions.
 O Patapios, venerable Father, pray to Christ our God to grant us His great mercy.